 Evaluations by treatment providers

-*If there is a GAL or Family Court investigator in your case, you can give them copies of any documents you got through discovery that may help your case.
+*If your case has a GAL or Family Court investigator, you can give them copies of any documents you get through discovery that may help your case.

 Internet searches (free search engines such as Google; paid search engines such as mylife.com)